For the 2025-26 school year, there are 8 community colleges serving 72,650 students in Orlando, Florida.

-The top ranked community college in Orlando, FL is NUC University - Florida Technical College - Orlando.
+The top ranked community colleges in Orlando, FL include NUC University - Florida Technical College - Orlando, Universal Technical Institute-Auto Motorcycle & Marine Mechanics Institute Division-Orlando and Valencia College.

 College